patternfinder03/AlphaPawnwars/README.md

 Fitting the AlphaZero model with some tweaks to the chess variant game Pawn Wars.

+## Overview

+AlphaPawnwars is an implementation of the AlphaZero algorithm tailored to the Pawn Wars variant of chess.
+The project explores various techniques to improve the model's performance, including incentivized self-play and competitive games against Stockfish.

+### Goal of Pawn Wars

+The primary objective in Pawn Wars is to advance one of your pawns to the other side of the board.
+This variant emphasizes pawn strategy and positioning over traditional chess tactics.

 ## Results

 ### First Decent Results